Speicher210/wingu-android-sdk/README.md

   if (PrerequisitesChecker.checkWithDefaultDialogs(this, WINGU_SDK_PREREQUISITES_REQUEST)) {
     // All prerequisites are met
     listenForNearbyChannels();
+  }
+  // if `checkWithDefaultDialogs` above returned `false`,
-  } // otherwise, we show dialogs to resolve any issues, and return results in onActivityResult }
+  // dialogs are shown to resolve any issues,
+  // and results are returned in `onActivityResult`
+}

 @Override